Fairy Protection: 9 Ways to Protect Yourself from Trickster Fairies

 Fairy protection is sometimes necessary.
 If you are a friend of the fay like me, you’ve seen their beauty and wonder.
-You’ve seen the good that fairies do for Mother Earth; however, every once in a while you may run into a fairy that’s not nice.
+They might have helped your garden grow or give you a healing remedy in your dreams.
+You’ve seen the good that fairies do for Mother Earth; however, every once in a while you may run into a fairy that’s not so nice.
 The reasons for their distrust towards us are many-fold, but the main thing is to learn how to protect yourself from trickster fairies.

 First, Are There Really “Evil Fairies”?

 Well, are there really bad spirits?
 Bad human beings?
 When you start working with the fairy realm, you’ll quickly realize not all fairies are friendly to humans.
 In fact, there are some that kidnap and eat humans according to folklore.
 While others may not be particularly cannibalistic but have a tendency to play tricks on their human encounters.
 In addition, there are household fairies that may first be friendly and helpful that turn malevolent or angry for one reason or another.
 There are even fairies, namely the will o’ the wisp, that are known to lead human beings off a cliff and to their tragic end.

 But, to answer the question are there evil fairies, understand the faery realm follows its own rules.
 So what we find “evil” isn’t one thing or another in the faery realm.
 Still, there are some who enjoy working and living alongside human kind.
 Learn more about the types of fairies here.
 So that you’ll be aware and be able to discern between them.

 Fairy Protection: 9 Ways to Protect Your Home & Yourself